cnzxbd11237/cnzxbd11237.github.io/_pages/about.md

 I am currently a lecturer at Ningbo University.
 I obtained my Ph.D. from Shanghai University in 2024, under the supervision of Professor Liying Kang (康丽英).
 From April 2023 to April 2024, I was a visiting student at the [IBS Extremal Combinatorics and Probability Group](https://www.ibs.re.kr/ecopro/) in South Korea.

-My research interests include extremal combinatorics and graph theory.
+My research interests include extremal combinatorics and (spectral) graph theory.

 Preprints
 ======